kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

 // to it, avatar.
 // Remember when I mentioned the regex before?
 Now we get to use it, we want to set the size to 128 pixels,
 // instead of 2048 pixels.
+try {
+  const result = await fetch(member.user.displayAvatarURL.replace(imageUrlRegex, "?size=128"));
+  if (!result.ok) throw new Error("Failed to get the avatar.");
-const { body: avatar } = await get(member.user.displayAvatarURL.replace(imageUrlRegex, "?size=128"));
+  const avatar = await result.buffer();

   // The reason for the displayName length check, is we don't want the name of the user going outside
   // the box we're going to be making later, so we grab all the characters from the 0 index through
   // to the 17th index and cut the rest off, then append `...`. const name = member.displayName.length > 20 ? member.displayName.substring(0, 17) + "..." : member.displayName;

+  // ...
+} catch (error) {
+  await message.channel.send(`Something happened: ${error.message}`);
+}
 ```

-Okay, from this point on, it's all canvas baby, we're going to do it chunk by chunk for ease, we'll be using the Discord colour scheme, it can be found on their [branding](https://discordapp.com/branding) page.
+Okay, from this point on, it's all canvas baby, we're going to do it chunk by chunk for ease, we'll be using the Discord
+colour scheme, it can be found on their [branding][DiscordBranding] page.

 Since this is a function, we should `return` the canvas we create so let's do just that.